Scott Sigler

 Scott Carl Sigler is an American author of science fiction and horror and a podcaster.
-Scott is a New York Times No. 1 bestselling author of twenty novels, six novellas, dozens of short stories, and thousands of podcast episodes.
+Scott is a New York Times No. 1 bestselling author of twenty one novels, six novellas, dozens of short stories, and thousands of podcast episodes.
 He is a co-founder of Empty Set Entertainment, which publishes his young adult Galactic Football League series.
 He lives in San Diego.